chaofengqing/chao_lab/content/resources/guidelines/_index.md

 ---
 title: Chao Lab Guidelines
-summary: The regulations of our lab.
+summary: The regulations of the lab.
 date: '2025-11-25'
 type: book
 toc: true